 Acidic-allophanic Firm Brown Soils

-BFL Other soils that have P retention 85% or more, or strong or very strong reactive-aluminium test, in some part of the B horizon to 90 cm or less from the mineral soil surface.
+BFL Other soils that have P retention 85% or more, or strong or very strong reactive-aluminium test, in some part of the B or BC horizon to 90 cm or less from the mineral soil surface.

 Allophanic Firm Brown Soils

+BFF

+Other soils that have a placic horizon.

+Placic Firm Brown Soils

+BFWA Other soils that have both

+in the B or BC horizon to 90 cm or less from the mineral soil surface the majority of the coarse rock fragments is weathered to the extent that coarse rock fragments may easily be broken by hammer or spade, and

+a pH of less than 5.5 within 60 cm of the mineral soil surface in some part of the B or BC horizon.

+Acidic-weathered Firm Brown Soils

-BFW Other soils in which the majority of the gravel is weathered to the extent that clasts may easily be broken by hammer or spade.
+BFW Other soils in which the majority of the coarse rock fragments is weathered to the extent that clasts may easily be broken by hammer or spade.

 Weathered Firm Brown Soils

+BFPA Other soils that have in some part of the B or BC horizon to 90 cm from the mineral soil surface, either

+matrix hue of 2.5Y or yellower, or

+matrix hue of 10YR and chroma 4 or less with either

+(a) non-reactive, very weak or weak reactive-aluminium test, or

+(b) a cutanic horizon, or

+(c) P retention less than 30%.

+AND

+a pH of less than 5.5 within 60 cm of the mineral soil surface in some part of the B or BC horizon.

+Acidic-pallic Firm Brown Soils

 BFP Other soils that have in some part of the B or BC horizon to 90 cm from the mineral soil surface, either